Antiz96/Linux-Server/Services/Apache-Guacamole.md

 ## Update/Upgrade and reinstall procedure

 Since we use Docker, the update and upgrade procedure is actually the same as it does not rely directly on our server.
-Also, if you did a mapping between a volume stored on a secondary disk and your mysql container to store the database (like I did), all you need to do to reinstall your Guacamole server is to re-download Docker (if you reinstalled your OS completly) and do the following steps :
+Also, if you did a mapping between a volume stored on a secondary disk and your mysql container to store the database (like I did), all you need to do to reinstall your Guacamole server is to re-download Docker (if you reinstalled your OS completely) and do the following steps :

 ### Pull the different docker images